carify-me/carify-components/README.md

 | internal     | If specified, vehicle card links will not open in a new tab       |   false |
 | page         | Custom page to navigate to when a card is clicked                 |  _none_ |
 | config       | An advanced configuration object (see advanced config)            |  _none_ |

+> Note on UTM Campaign value:
+If a _dealer_ of _group_ query parameter is defined in the script inclusion, that value will be used unless an explicit _utm_campaign_ value is specified.

 ##### Grid Advanced configuration